Tabas: Early history

-The history of Tabas dates back to pre-Islamic times.
-It was an important outpost of the Sassanid empire, and during the Muslim conquest of Persia, it was considered the gateway to Khorasan.
-It was spared when the Mongols attacked Iran.
+Tabas was spared when the Mongols attacked Iran.
 It had a local government incorporating not only Tabas but also Ferdows and Gonabad.
 After the death of Nader Shah in 1747, it as under the control of the Zangu'i Arabs as an independent state which included nearby Tun.
 For a time they even kidnapped Nader Mirza Afshar and placed the Kurds of Khabushan in control of Mashhad.